top of page

 A few times a year, we all go out wearing yukata or kimono.
 At first, they can't put them on by themselves, but as they get older, they gradually get better at wearing them.

-It's so much fun to go out wearing a yukata that you made yourself!
+It's so much fun to go out wearing a yukata that you made by yourself!

 With the cloth I received